 You don’t have to break the bank to create your own watermark and resize/optimize your photos for your blog with Paint.net.
-Personally, I use Photoshop, but I understand how expensive that is if you simply want to optimize your photos for the web and (optionally) watermark them.
+Personally, I use Photoshop and have a video about how to do that here and also the less expensive, easier Photoshop Elements tutorial here, but I understand how expensive that is if you simply want to optimize your photos for the web and (optionally) watermark them.

 The only catch?
 Paint.net is for Windows only.